-The preparers levy is the annual levy we charge to:
+The preparers levy is the annual levy we request from:

-- companies listed on the London Stock Exchange with a Premium or Standard listing. - UK companies quoted on AIM and listed on ISDX (previously known as PLUS) Market group. - large private entities with a turnover of £500m or more. - · Global Depository Receipt (GDR) issuers. - Government Departments, local authorities and other public sector organisations.
+- Companies listed on the London Stock Exchange with a Premium or Standard listing. - o UK companies quoted on AIM and listed on NEX Exchange. - Large privately-owned entities with a turnover of £500m or more. - Global Depository Receipt (GDR) issuers. - o Government Departments, local authorities and other public sector organisations.